 I guess I should thank book banners.
 Since I made my vow, I’ve added the following books to my collection:

 - “The Autobiography of Malcolm X,” by Malcolm X and Alex Haley, which objectors called a “how-to-manuel” for crime and decried because of “anti-white statements.”
-People afraid of the angry black man.

 - “Catch 22,”by Joseph Heller, one of my favorite books, banned for indecent language.
 This masterpiece of absurdist humor is an almost perfect deconstruction of war.